TeamEpochGithub/iv-q1-detect-sleep-states/src/feature_engineering/README.md

-# This directory contains scripts related to feature engineering

 ## Feature engineering
 Features that should be included during training and submission.
 It contains a list of feature engineering steps, applied in order, where each step is a dictionary.